 My first 24 hours (Monday Nov.
 3rd 2014) I eventually talked.
 Legs and arms crossed, looking at the floor I said, “Don’t take it personally, but I hate people.
 I have a huge bubble and don’t get close to me.”

 Ya… well, all were so accepting that they didn’t make a big deal out of it.
 Inevitably as more “24 hours” went by, it created trust in the others as I listened to their 24 hours.
 I stopped holding out my “10-foot pole.”

 My 24 hours today is just that.
-Striving really heard to stay as happy as I was there.
-My 24 hours is now filled with only good and positive people.
+Striving really hard to stay as happy as I was there.
+My 24 hours are now filled with only good and positive people.

 The more informed and educated that we all can become about PTSD and other mental health challenges that face firefighters and other first responders, the better we can become at recognizing how exposure to the mental hazards of the job are affecting us and those we live and work with.–Chief Avsec